EasyIOS/Crontab-IOS/README.md

         NSLog(@"1 executed");
 }];
 ```
-* The cronRule is kind of NSString class , and separated By a Space.
+* The cronRule is kind of NSString class ,  with only one number.

 * The cronRule number represents the total times of the app launch.